How to Deduct Cash Balance Plan Contributions on Your Tax Return

 Cash balance plans can be challenging to understand.
 We have spent a lot of time discussing how they work.
 But once you make the contribution the question becomes: where do I deduct cash balance plan contributions on my tax return?

 First of all, I hope that you are using a CPA or other tax professional to prepare and file your tax return.
+But you may be using TurboTax.
 Even though most CPAs don’t have a lot of familiarity with cash balance plans, they are a great resource.
 This post should help out both of you.

 The good news is that there are a lot of great tax tools available.
 A great resource is IRS Publication 560.
 It covers basically all tax issues relating to retirement plans.